Rec. Sports Coach's Welcome Packet

 Youth Sports Values

-Teaching the whole child requires the involvement of the whole community.
+Instructing the whole child requires the involvement of the whole community.

 Responsibility- Being accountable for one’s actions- to self and others, acknowledging duties to self and others.